 How is it done?

-Detection of the message within the cover-image is done by the process of steganalysis .
-This can be done through comparison with the cover image, histogram plotting, or by noise detection.
-While efforts are being invested in developing new algorithms with a greater degree of immunity against such attacks, efforts are also being devoted towards improving existing algorithms for steganalysis, to detect exchange of secret information between terrorists or criminal elements.
+Detection of the message within the cover image is done by the process of steganalysis.
+This can be done through comparison with the cover image, histogram plotting, or noise detection.
+While efforts are being invested in developing new algorithms with a greater degree of immunity against such attacks, efforts are also being devoted towards improving existing algorithms for steganalysis, to detect the exchange of secret information between terrorists or criminal elements.